 A very important aspect of your rental business is offering exceptional customer service.
 So, strive to level up your communication skills.
 Act in a professional manner and be polite to your renters.

 You also want to be flexible, transparent and easy to reach.
 Tenants want to be heard and they want their needs met.
-So, keep an open relationship.
+If they have a complaint, act promptly.
+Also, keep an open relationship.
 However, be sure to respect boundaries and avoid violating your tenant's privacy.

 Unless a tenant is obliged to move, it's easier for them to renew their lease.
 However, they will only want to do so if you provide a good environment.